Pay your dues by working as an on-field event staff at NCAA & NFL Football games!

 The dog days of summer are here!
-Beginning Tuesday, August 1st, the Los Angeles Rugby Club will be training on the sand at 40th Street Lifeguard Tower in Manhattan Beach every Tuesday and Thursday evening from 6 - 8 PM and every Sunday at 10AM.
-We will continue on the beach through September until 15s season ramps up.
+August through September, the Los Angeles Rugby Club will be playing touch rugby on the sand at the 40th Street Lifeguard Tower in Manhattan Beach every Tuesday and Thursday evening from 6 - 8 PM and every Sunday at 10AM.
 Be sure to bring a swimsuit and towel so you can jump in the Pacific afterwards!

 Everyone is welcome, all experience and skill levels!